JacobStephens2/JacobStephens2/README.md

 *Updated June 13, 2022*
 - 🔭 I’m currently working on my artifact minimalism app
 - 🌱 I’m currently learning how to perform dynamic live data searches with JavaScript, PHP, and MySQL
-- 👯 I’m looking to collaborate on development of the event management app
 - 🤔 I’m looking for help with running API authenticated Angular projects locally
 - 💬 Ask me about figuring out how to spend leisure time
 - 📫 How to reach me: https://jacobstephens.net